 Breaking ground Summer 2026 · Opening 2027

 The citizens of Salisbury and the City Council keep asking for affordable housing.
-The Mayor keeps blocking it.
+The Mayor keeps trying to block it.

 Green Street Housing is building it anyway!

-SBY Market is a $25 million investment at the top of the Downtown Plaza — 50 apartments for working families above a 10,000 sq ft public food hall.
+SBY Market is a $25 million investment at the Gateway to Downtown SBY — 50 apartments for working families above a 10,000 sq ft public food hall.
 Built by your neighbors at Green Street Housing.

-Architectural rendering of SBY Market on Main Street at the head of the Downtown Plaza
+Architectural rendering of SBY Market at the gateway to downtown Salisbury

 Rents from $600